-Provider Quality of Care Performance Reports and Gaps in Care Reports are distributed to all Primary Care Providers (PCPs) on a monthly basis through email or fax.
+Provider Quality of Care Performance Reports and Gaps in Care Reports are distributed to all Primary Care Providers (PCPs) on a monthly basis through the Provider Portal.

 The Provider Quality of Care Performance Report includes:

 - CenCal Health's quality measures for improvement

 - Priority quality measures